GenomicsAotearoa/shell-for-bioinformatics/docs/5_inspectmanipulate2.md

     ```bash
     sed '/40/s/chr/chromosome/g' example.bed > example_40.bed
     ```
+    ??? clipboard-question "Why is this useful ?"

+        This command is particularly useful for processing genomic data files, where you might want to change the chromosome notation (from "chr" to "chromosome") only for a specific chromosome

 !!! terminal-2 "Find and replace directly on the input, but save an old version too"

     ```bash